 What Qualifies as Research and Development?

-undertaken for discovering information that is technological in nature, and its application must be intended for use in developing a new or improved business component of the taxpayer.
-In addition, substantially all of the activities of the research must be elements of a process of experimentation relating to a new or improved function, performance, reliability, or quality....
+Many types of businesses do research, and you may not even be aware that the activities of your business may be available as tax credits.
+The research that qualifies for the tax credit must be for discovering information that is technological in nature and its application must be for use in developing a new or improved component of your business. in addition, all of the activities of the research must be experimentation relating to new or improved function, performance, reliability, or quality.

 What Tax Credits are Available?
 How Do These Tax Credits Work?

 Here's how these tax credits work: a business spends money, then makes an application for a tax credit.

 How to Apply for This R&D Tax Credit

-You would apply for the credit for a specific tax year by filing IRS Form 6765- Credit for Increasing Research Activities.
+Partnerships and S corporations (also LLCs taxed as partnerships or S corporations) must claim this tax credit by filing IRS Form 6765- Credit for Increasing Research Activities.
 The form offers you two options for taking the credit:

 - Taking the "regular" credit, or

-- Using the alternative simplified credit.
+- Using an alternative simplified credit.